Alex Sanchez (author): Life and career

 Although Sanchez's novels are widely accepted in thousands of school and public libraries in the U.S. and Canada, they have faced a handful of challenges and efforts to ban them.
 Linda P. Harvey of Mission America in Columbus, Ohio, targeted Rainbow Boys in her 2002 essay "The World According to PFLAG: Why PFLAG and Children Don't Mix Unless you happen to like child abuse" [sic].
 The book was also challenged by citizens in Owen, Wisconsin in 2005, but ultimately retained by the Owen-Withee Junior and Senior High School, although the superintendent suggested creating a policy of requiring guardian permission to check out the book (ABFFE).
 In addition to the Wisconsin challenge, the book was also challenged at the Montgomery County Memorial Library System in Montgomery County, Texas (Doyle 6).
 The ACLU of Texas also reports that Rainbow Boys was challenged in Texas during the 2004–05 school year (ACLUTX 30).

 One of the most recent challenges occurred in 2006, when the Webster, New York Central School District removed Rainbow Boys from the summer reading list.
 After numerous protests from students, parents, librarians, and community members, the book was placed on the 2007 summer reading list.
-In Canada in 2008, the superintendent of Schools for Charlotte County, New Brunswick canceled plans for Sanchez to speak to students in the high schools "after a few parents objected".
+In Canada in 2008, the superintendent of schools for Charlotte County, New Brunswick canceled plans for Sanchez to speak to students in the high schools "after a few parents objected".
 However, after hearing Sanchez speak at a presentation, he said he would recommend the gay author as a speaker.
 "Oh absolutely.
 Definitely.
 Now that I've heard him, he's wonderful.
 But I needed to hear that message."

-In June 2020, DC Comics published You Brought Me the Ocean, a graphic novel based on the character Aqualad, authored by Sanchez and illustrated by Jul Maroh, author of Blue is the Warmest Color (comics).
+In June 2020, DC Comics published You Brought Me the Ocean, a graphic novel based on the character Aqualad, authored by Sanchez and illustrated by Jul Maroh, author of Blue is the Warmest Color.

 Sanchez's novel The Greatest Superpower (2021) tells the story of twin thirteen-year-old boys whose beloved dad comes out as transgender.
 On August 11, 2021, Time magazine announced the selection of Rainbow Boys as one of "The 100 Best YA Books of All Time".